coin-or/CyLP/README.rst

     http://www.coin-or.org/download/source/CoinMP/.
 CyLP can be compiled against
     CoinMP-1.6.0.
 To compile CyLP you will need a LAPACK implementation and BZIP2 installed.
 If you are on a MAC or a linux system you might already have both.
-CoinMP-1.4.0 does not have this requirement.
     To compile CoinMP's source you may need to pass 'g95' to configure::

         $ ./configure F77=/path/to/g95